jomariya23156/jomariya23156.github.io/index.md

 ![YouTube Video Views](https://img.shields.io/youtube/views/2S-HmiPNViU?style=flat&logo=youtube&link=https%3A%2F%2Fyoutu.be%2F2S-HmiPNViU)

 <div style="text-align: justify">
-A web application login page including <b>face verification</b> (1-to-1 to verify whether the person who is logging in is really that person), for security purpose, with <b>liveness detection mechanism</b> (to check whether the person detected on the camera is a <b>REAL</b> person or <b>FAKE</b> (eg. image, video, etc. of that person)) for Anti-Spoofting (Others pretending to be the person).
+A web application login page including face verification (1-to-1 to verify whether the person who is logging in is really that person), for security purpose, with <b>liveness detection mechanism</b> (to check whether the person detected on the camera is a <b>REAL</b> person or <b>FAKE</b> (eg. image, video, etc. of that person)) for Anti-Spoofting (Others pretending to be the person).
 After the login page, a webpage placeholder is also provided for future use.
 </div>

-<b>Contributions:</b>
+<b>Contributions</b>
 - Implemented the face liveness detection method proposed in a research paper ([link](https://arxiv.org/pdf/1405.2227.pdf)).
 - Collected data for real and fake images for binary classification.
-- Built and trained the CNN-based liveness model from scratch with <b>TensorFlow</b>.
+- Built and trained the CNN-based liveness model from scratch with [TensorFlow](https://www.tensorflow.org/).
-- Implemented the web application with <b>Flask</b> framework.
+- Implemented the web application with [Flask](https://flask.palletsprojects.com/) framework.
-- Used <b>dlib</b> for face recognition.
+- Used [dlib](http://dlib.net/) for face recognition.

 <center><img src="images/face-login-short-demo.gif"/></center>